DeccaM1/airbnb-clone-project./README.md

 Prevents man-in-the-middle (MITM) attacks and ensures that sensitive data like login credentials and payments cannot be intercepted.
 ## CI/CD Pipeline
 CI/CD (Continuous Integration and Continuous Deployment) refers to a set of practices that automate the process of building, testing, and deploying code whenever changes are made.
 This ensures that updates are delivered quickly, reliably, and with minimal manual intervention.
 CI/CD is essential to maintain stability, speed up feature delivery, and ensure users have a seamless experience during updates.

-__CI/CD Tools__
+__CI/CD Pipeline Tools__
 + GitHub Action
 + Docker
 + Terraform